 Lantern Festival Food: Glutinous Rice Balls

-Eating yuánxiāo (元宵) or tāngyuán (汤圆) is an important custom of the Lantern Festival.
+Eating yuánxiāo (元宵), also known as tāngyuán (汤圆), is an important Lantern Festival custom.

 They are round glutinous rice dumplings with sweet black sesame or peanut pastes as filling.
 Other possible fillings include chocolate, red bean, fruits, lotus paste, and even custard.
 There are also savory versions.

 The round shape of the rice balls symbolize wholeness and togetherness.
-Like other phonetically similar Chinese New Year expressions, tang yuan sounds a like tuányuán (团圆) which means ‘reunion’ and ‘completeness’.
+Like other symbolic Chinese New Year foods, tang yuan are symbolic due to the fact the word is a homonym for another positive Chinese word or expression.
+It sounds like tuányuán (团圆) which means ‘reunion’ and ‘completeness.’